aliyun/SimAI/README.md

 ```

 # Contact us

+Please email Gang Lu (yunding.lg@alibaba-inc.com) or Qingxu Li (qingxu.lqx@alibaba-inc.com) if you have any questions.

 Welcome to join the SimAI community chat groups, with the DingTalk group on the left and the WeChat group on the right.